bxparks/bigquery-schema-generator/README.md

 `/Library/Frameworks/Python.framework/Versions/3.6/bin` to the `$PATH` environment variable.
 So you should be able to run the `generate-schema` command without typing in the full path.

+You can install Python3 using [Homebrew](https://docs.brew.sh/Homebrew-and-Python).
+In this environment, the `generate-schema` script will probably be installed in `/usr/local/bin` but I'm not completely certain.

+I don't use my Mac very much these days and I won't upgrade to Catalina (10.15), so I can't help you with this OS version.

 ## Usage